 In addition, CBA faculty participated in 26 presentations, including presentations to the most selective national disciplinary conferences: Academy of Management, Decision Science Institute, INFORMS, American Accounting Association and American Marketing Association.

 - Alumni.
-The College of Business Administration has produced close to 43,500 graduates.
+The College of Business Administration has produced approximately 45,000 graduates.
 Our image and value is enhanced when our graduates achieve local, regional and national prominence.

 - Prominent Alumni

-- James H. Eaton - MBA 1987 – the 2006 Distinguished Alumni is the Founder and CEO of Kingdom Partner Solutions and formerly Founder, General Partner, and Director of Airdrome Holdings, LLC, a company he sold in 2008.
+- James H. Eaton - MBA 1987 – the 2006 Distinguished Alumnus is Founder and CEO of Kingdom Partner Solutions and formerly Founder, General Partner, and Director of Airdrome Holdings, LLC, a company he sold in 2008.

 - Wayne Murdy - BS 1968 – the 2005 Distinguished Alumni is the CEO and Chairman of the Board of Directors of the Newmont Mining Corporation which has assets of $12 billion and 13,500 employees worldwide.

-Other distinguished alumni include Curtis Pringle, 1981 (Management) – Former Mayor of the city of Anaheim; Delbert W. Yocam, 1971 (MBA) – Chief Operating Officer of Apple Computer and CEO and Chairman of Borland International during the 1980s; he is currently a board member of Adobe Systems and an independent consultant; Cynthia Stamper Graff, 1975 (Finance) – the 2010 Distinguished Alumni is the President & Chief Executive Officer of Lindora Weight Control; she also is an author, volunteer, and philanthropist; and Darrel Reifschneider, 1955 (Management) – Founder & CEO of Lite Cylinder Company; he was recently named as the 2011 College of Business Administration Distinguished Alumni.
+Other distinguished alumni include Curtis Pringle, BS 1981 (Management) – Former Mayor of the city of Anaheim; Delbert W. Yocam, MBA 1971 – Former Chief Operating Officer of Apple Computer, Former CEO and Chairman of Borland International, and Former Board of Directors member of Adobe Systems; Cynthia Stamper Graff, BS 1975 (Finance) – the 2010 Distinguished Alumna is the President & Chief Executive Officer of Lindora Weight Control; she also is an author, volunteer, and philanthropist; and Darrel Reifschneider, BS1955 (Management) – Founder & CEO of Lite Cylinder Company; he was the 2011 College of Business Administration Distinguished Alumnus.